kaustubhdeokar/javascript-learnings/namaste-js-akshay/learnings.md

 In the above example, there are 3 things happening

-- Code execution
+- Code execution.
-- Fetch call
+- Fetch call.
 - Callback function with a timer.

-  1. Browser has superpowers that are lent to JS engine to execute some tasks, these superpowers include web API's such as console, location, DOM API, setTimeout, fetch, local storage. n
+  1. Browser has superpowers that are lent to JS engine to execute some tasks, these superpowers include web API's such as console, location, DOM API, setTimeout, fetch, local storage.

   2. Callback functions and event handers are first stored in Web API environment and then transferred to callback queue.
   3. Promises and mutation observer are stored in API environment and then transferred to microtask queue.
   4. Event loop continuously observes call stack and when it is empty it transfers task to call stack.